ovchynnikov/load-bot-windows/README.md

 ![python-version](https://img.shields.io/badge/python-3.9_|_3.10_|_3.11_|_3.12_|_3.13-blue.svg)
 [![license](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

-This guide provides step-by-step instructions to install and run the Instagram bot on a Linux system.
+This guide provides step-by-step instructions on how to install and run the Instagram bot on a Linux system.
 - Backend code uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) which is released under [The Unlicense](https://unlicense.org/).
-All rights for yt-dlp belong to its respective authors.
+All rights for yt-dlp belong to their respective authors.
 ---

 ## 1. Install Required Packages